What is Palliative Care?

 Become a Palliative Care Community Specialist

-The Master of Science in Palliative Care (MSPC) prepares
+The University of Colorado's Interprofessional Graduate Certificate and Master of Science in Palliative Care (MSPC) prepares

 providers—physicians, nurses (including BSN and advanced

 practice nurses), physician assistants, pharmacists, social workers, spiritual